MACOM Technology Solutions

 MACOM Technology Solutions, Inc. is an American developer and producer of radio, microwave, and millimeter wave semiconductor devices and components.
 The company is headquartered in Lowell, Massachusetts, and in 2005 was Lowell's largest private employer.
 MACOM is certified to the ISO 9001 international quality standard and ISO 14001 environmental standard.
 The company has design centers and sales offices in North America, Europe, Asia and Australia.

 History

-Early history
+1950-1999

 The company was founded in the 1950s as Microwave Associates by the engineers Vessarios Chigas, Louis Roberts, Hugh Wainwright and Richard M. Walker.
 The company was initially a small supplier of magnetrons to the U.S. Army Signal Corps.

-The name was changed to M/A-COM in 1978 to reflect the company's growing involvement in the telecommunication industry and the merger with DCC, Digital Communications Corporation.
+In 1969, the company appointed as its president Lawrence Gould, who had joined the company in 1953 while finishing his PhD at MIT.
+Gould, appointed CEO in 1975, launched an acquisitions spree that included Digital Communications Corporation in 1978, Linkabit in 1980, and Ohio Scientific in 1981.
+In 1978, Gould changed the company’s name to M/A-COM to reflect its broader market focus.

 During this timeframe, the company produced low power wideband RF amplifier modules for use in test & measurement.

+Gould was fired as CEO in July 1982, and was replaced by Richard DiBona.
+After suffering a stroke in 1986, DiBona was replaced by Thomas Burke in 1987, who was killed in a September 1989 automobile accident.
+Thomas Vanderslice, former CEO of Apollo Computer, was named the final CEO of the independent M/A-COM in December 1989.

+The company divested of DCC and Linkabit operations between 1986 and 1990.
+However, it faced severe financial pressures with the drop in defense spending in the 1990s.
+Vanderslice sold the company to AMP Inc., in an all-stock transaction completed in June 1995 that was valued at $316 million.

-In May 1981, MACOM acquired Ohio Scientific.
-In the 1990s, MACOM was acquired by AMP Inc., which was in turn acquired by Tyco Electronics.
+In 1999, AMP itself was acquired by Tyco Electronics.